 6. Teacher Education (8%)

-• 98.3% of students receiving financial aid, including scholarships, grants, federal loans, and work-study
+One hundred percent of studentsreceive financial aid, including scholarships, grants, federal loans, and work-study.

 Graduates and careers